Belfast Harp Societies: Demise

 In February 1810, O'Neill laid charges against his only female pupil, a Miss Reilly, of having "an improper connection" with another student.
 While she was cleared on investigation, the scandal was followed up by the dismissal of two of O'Neill's class as being "incapable by nature of learning the harp".
 Subscribers began to withdraw their support.
 A season of six fund-raising balls held under the patronage of the Marchioness of Donegall failed to make up the loss.
 In 1813, the school closed.

 The difficulties of the Society were compounded by the arrest in August 1813 of its treasurer, Robert Tennent.
-Pushing forward at a town meeting to protest two killings by a relatively new element in the life of the town, parading Orangemen, Tennent was accused of assaulting Lord Donegall's brother-in-law and Anglican vicar of Belfast, Edward May.
+Pushing forward at a town meeting to protest the killing of two counter-demonstrators (who happened to be Protestants, likely Presbyterians) by a relatively new element in the life of the town, parading Orangemen, Tennent was accused of assaulting Lord Donegall's brother-in-law and Anglican vicar of Belfast, Edward May.
 He was sentenced to three months.